ComputerKWasTaken/BetterEcosystemProjectManagement/frontier/17-provider-ai-phase-plan.md

 # 17 - Provider AI Phase Plan

-Provider AI is a deferred flagship Frontier capability after the V2 integration pass.
+Provider AI is the active Phase 9 Frontier capability after the Phase 8 Story Card / heartbeat cleanup.

 The goal is to let AI Dungeon scripts ask a hosted language model for sidecar reasoning without hijacking the story model or smuggling tool requests through story text.